alexuribarri/goit-markup-hw-08/README.md

 # goit-markup-hw-08

--- hero ok -- values ok -- What we do --
+-- hero ok -- values ok -- What we do -- Pending: hamburger button alternative color, margin between contacts in tablet.